tugberkgoc/foundation-notes/07 Unit Testing.md

 4. Can you write one or more tests for the `getAll()` function?
 5. And for the `clear()` function as well.

+As before, are you gettting 100% code coverage?
+If not, write more tests.
+Are you covering the edge cases and checking for correct handling of bad data?

 Note that there appears to be a bug in the VS Code debugger when stepping through a function that returns a promise.
 If the debugger sends you to a script called `async_hooks.js` you can get stuck in an loop.
 When the debugger is highlighting the closing brace of an async function press the **Step Out** button a few times (typically) to return to the parent function.
 Remember you can add breakpoints to the test as well as the module code.